 Frequently Asked Questions

-You can enter The Outlook for Someday if the following two things are both true about you (and all of your team if it’s a team entry):
+You can enter The Someday Challenge if the following two things are both true about you (and all of your team if it’s a team entry):

 - You are a Citizen or Resident of New Zealand (even if you are now living overseas) or you are studying or working lawfully in New Zealand.

-To enter The Outlook for Someday you need to send:
+To enter The Someday Challenge you need to send:

 - A film which is no more than 5 minutes long, including titles and credits, and which conforms to the Delivery Requirements, Technical Requirements and Legal Requirements (see below).